-Time Sample Tasks Expected Outcome Resources They can read and check their sentences 30' Research Students work independently or in pairs to find the information Go over answers Identify where to get more information about family violence PLS Worksheet: Find out More!
-Computer lab 10' Self-AssessmentAllow students to fill out self-assessment form independently Self-assessment PLS Worksheet: What did you learn?
+Time Sample Tasks Expected Outcome Resources 30' Research Students work independently or in pairs to find the information Go over answers Identify where to get more information about family violence PLS Worksheet: Find out More!
+Computer lab 10' Self-Assessment Allow students to fill out self-assessment form independently Self-assessment PLS Worksheet: What did you learn?